OpenSmartEnvironment/ose-example-player/README.md

 ## Usage

-For the Media player application to work, you need the following prerequisities:
+For the Media player application to work, you need the following prerequisites:
 - Node.js > 0.10, npm, git
 - bower<br>
   `sudo npm install -g bower`